top of page

 Covering all the bases

-WalkPlanners focus on the essentials of walk planning.
-Will the walk you're looking at suit your abilities and appetites?
-How will you access it?
 The back cover of the first SWCP WalkPlanner, the lodging edition east sheet, is shown on the right and gives a good idea of what you'll find on the map.
+Maps dedicated to camping are in the pipeline.

 Some features really work only on a map – bus routes, remote car park locations, for example.
 Others are just clearer on a full-colour map than in grey on the pages of a book – effort ratings of each stage, marked in colour, for example (see below).
 Others are just more convenient on a map – lists of lodgings at each end of a stage, for example.